AdaCore/spark2014/docs/ug/gnatprove.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When only the data dependencies are given on a subprogram, |GNATprove|
-completes it with flow dependencies that have all outputs depending on all
+completes them with flow dependencies that have all outputs depending on all
 inputs.
 This is a safe over-approximation of the real contract of the
 subprogram, which allows to detect all possible errors of initialization and
 contract violation in the subprogram and its callers, but which may also lead